 Apps for Music Teachers and students

 Nowadays teaching music is changing into a profession.
-And android application made it easier.
+And the android application made it easier.
 But the thing is these days, there have hundreds of apps available, here we have chosen the 5 best apps for music teachers.

 - Drum set